crazii/SBEMU/README.txt

     With this switch on, it makes SBEMU works more efficiently because the PCM resample will be skipped or simplified.
-    If you have faced any sound pops/noises/stuttering, you can try using /FIXTC 1.0beta.6rc2: FIXTC is turned on by default to provide better stability for SFX playback.
+    If you have faced any sound pops/noises/stuttering, you can try using /FIXTC 1.0beta.6:
+        FIXTC is turned on by default to provide better stability for SFX playback.
+        FIXTC changed to a threshold in Hz, not a switch (0/1), when the difference between calculated NEWVALUE and Fixed Sample rate is larger than this threshold, the calcualted one is used.
+        Default value is 1 (as 1000). i.e. if abs(22050-NEWAVLUE) < 1000, then 22050 is used, otherwise NEWVALUE is used.
+        If you notice obvious pitch/speed changes, you can lower the value, e.g. /FIXTC500

 /SCL: List the PCI sound cards installed on your PC.
 Each will be shown with a number before it.
     NOTE: this option only works BEFORE SBEMU installs,